nikhiledu/nikhiledu/README.md

 - 👋 Hi, I’m @nikhiledu
 - 👀 I’m interested in progressing AI based software engineering projects
 - 🌱 I’m currently learning lots of different things
-- 💞️ I’m looking to collaborate on future projects for Whatthedotitis
+- 💞️ I’m looking to collaborate on future projects for Allisdot
 - 📫 How to reach me LinkedIn - https://www.linkedin.com/in/nikhiledu/

 <!---